canonical/data-science-stack/docs/how-to/jupyter-notebook/connect-mlflow.rst

 Before you begin, ensure the following:

-- You have a Jupyter Notebook running in the DSS environment.
+- You have an active Jupyter Notebook in the DSS environment.
 - You understand basic operations within a Jupyter Notebook.

 Installing MLFlow